The-Flying-Dev/Hemisphere-Display/README.md

-# A React App That Displays whether user is in the Northern or Southern Hemisphere
+# A React App That Displays whether a user is in the Northern or Southern Hemisphere